 It's that time!
 Yes, indeed.
 Time to get those gifts dressed up to the nines and pretty as petunias.
 Now, there's no need to go out and spend good money on fancy papers or frilly bows!
-Do not.
-Goodness no. Never.
-People will be ripping this stuff to shreds.
+Goodness no. People will be ripping this stuff to shreds.
 No, what you do is head on over to your friendly household recycling bin, grab some of that Christmas flavoured junk mail and follow me!

 Let's do this thing.
 Time's a wastin'!